 Extending the Benefits

 For the facilitators, the data was also particularly helpful for after-workshop reviews.
 “As facilitators, we downloaded reports and could see how many ideas each participant contributed and what those ideas were.
 GroupMap is a most valuable tool for assessment…”, states Stelter.
 Being able to monitor and record participation levels allowed them to implement strategies to improve future engagement among participants.

 The benefits of using GroupMap are still seen even after the workshop ended.
-According to Stelter , TFA now has a resource depository where all the participants can continue to share and discuss ideas, strategies, resources and support beyond the seven-day training: “Following the Intensive, participants continue to share and draw ideas from this page. an excellent way of fostering a sharing teacher community spirit.”
+According to Stelter , TFA now has a resource depository where all the participants can continue to share and discuss ideas, strategies, resources and support beyond the seven-day training: “Following the Intensive, participants continue to share and draw ideas from this page.
+[This is] an excellent way of fostering a sharing teacher community spirit.”